richelbilderbeek/ArduinoTrialShields/LedTrialShieldWhiteBelt/LedTrialShieldWhiteBeltEn.md

 ## Goal

-De LED om de seconde uit en aan te laten gaan.
+Make the LED turn on and off every second.

-Als dit gelukt is, gaat de piezo piepen.
+When you succeed the piezo will beep.

 ## Pins

- * Het LEDje zit op pin 13
+ * The LED is connected to pin 13

-De piezo kun je niet aansturen.
+You cannot control the piezo.

 ## Extra information for supervisors